crosscompute/crosscompute-policies/mission-template.md

 Specify at most three goals that must be achieved for the mission to be successful.

 # Habits
-Detail how, when, where you will experiment and practice toward objectives.
+Detail what, when, where you will practice progress toward objectives.

 # Log
 Record progress toward objectives.